-The primary purpose for Exceptional Children programs is to ensure that students with disabilities develop academically, mentally, physically and emotionally through the provision of an appropriate and individualized education in the least restrictive environment.
+The primary purpose for Exceptional Children programs is to ensure that students with disabilities develop academically, physically and emotionally through the provision of an appropriate and individualized education in the least restrictive environment.

-Exceptional Children are students who are unable to have all their educational needs met in a regular class without receiving special education or related services.
-Classifications of Exceptional Children include those who have autism, deaf-blindness, deafness, developmental delay (applicable only to children ages three through seven), hearing impairment, intellectual disability, multiple disabilities, orthopedic impairment, other health impairment, serious emotional disability, specific learning disability, speech or language impairment, traumatic brain injury, or visual impairment including blindness.
-Exceptional Children programs and services are identified as both instructional programs and instructional support services, depending upon the educational needs of an individual student.
+A student with a disability may qualify to receive special education and related services by meeting eligibility criteria in one of the following categories: autism, deaf-blindness, developmental delay (for children ages three through seven), hearing impairment, intellectual disability, multiple disabilities, orthopedic impairment, other health impairment, serious emotional disability, specific learning disability, speech or language impairment, traumatic brain injury, or visual impairment including blindness.